Why does the Regressive Left worship the NHS?

-The relative pitfalls and merits of vaccination and fluoridation may be the least of our worries.
+The relative pros and cons of vaccination and fluoridation may be the least of our worries.
 Moves are underway to merge healthcare, social care and psychological monitoring, also known as mental healthcare.
-Inevitably over time combined social, physical and mental healthcare will merge with education and policing.
+Inevitably over time combined social, physical and mental healthcare will amalgamate with education and policing too.
 Currently politicians from all parties here fall over each other to support the equality of mental and physical health.
 Sadly few have seen where this is leading us as we begin to equate unwelcome feelings, awkward personalities and politically incorrect beliefs with real illnesses and injuries that have verifiable physiological causes.
 If I disagree with the orthodox view on climate change (and by the way I don’t), I’m not diseased.
 I may be wrong, but that’s my right.
 Likewise if I’m generally a bit grumpy and too argumentative for the likes of some colleagues and family members, that’s my business.
 As a rule if you want to keep your friends, it’s not good to be grumpy all the time, but we would not be human without feelings and a strong sense of self.
 If I visit my GP with a sprained ankle, I don’t expect him or her to evaluate my state of mind, enquire about my erotic preferences or try to have me assessed for a flurry of unrelated medical issues such as diabetes or prostate cancer.
 We may call this modern approach mission creep or disease-mongering.

 Most practical people accept the need for public services in any complex society reliant on infrastructure like roads, railways, clean water supply, electric power and telecommunication.
 I know some libertarian anarchists imagine all services could eventually be privatised or run by small cooperatives, but let’s be honest human nature would soon lead to some very exploitative practices as some entrepreneurs try to outsmart the masses and create new oligopolies.
 The point is do these public services serve us or do we serve them ?

-One of the main dilemmas of modern healthcare is the sensitive topic of personal responsibility.
+One of the main dilemmas of modern medicine is the sensitive topic of personal responsibility.
 If I choose to engage in dangerous sports such as free climbing, off-piste skiing or motocross, should I expect my socialised health service to foot the bill if I have an accident?
-Likewise if I prefer not to wear a seatbelt or crash helmet, should I expect other taxpayers to subsidise the additional costs of post-trauma care if I suffer severe brain damage that the aforementioned safety devices may have prevented?
+Likewise if I prefer not to wear a seatbelt or crash helmet, should I expect other taxpayers to subsidise the additional costs of post-trauma care if I suffer severe brain damage that these safety devices may have prevented?
 Today in most Western countries one has little choice but to comply with strict regulations on these matters.
 So what happens if I choose to eat lots of junk food and partake in regular in binge drinking sessions, both perfectly legal activities in Western Europe?
 Should my indulgences be taxed to subsidise my statistically greater chance of succumbing to a broad gamut of diseases and, indeed, mental illnesses?
-We really have to wonder how a small subset of the population can cost the NHS a disproportionate amount of resources due to illnesses related to lifestyle choices.
+We really have to ask how a small subset of the population can cost the NHS a disproportionate amount of resources due to illnesses related to lifestyle choices.
 Yet now social justice activists play politics with good science by downplaying the importance of personal agency and social values while emphasising inherited behavioural traits or neurological diversity.
-Thus a dysfunctional behaviour like gambling addiction may be viewed a neurological defect rather than a problem either with somebody’s lack of wisdom or with the cultural pressures that may have led to such ill-judgment.
+Thus a dysfunctional behaviour like gambling addiction may be viewed as a neurological defect rather than a problem either with somebody’s lack of wisdom or with the cultural pressures that may have led to such ill-judgment.

 Solidarity requires trust and mutual respect, which in turn rely on strong cultural compatibility.
 We can either win the trust and respect of our neighbours through our own good conduct or we can rely on external agencies to engineer solidarity through education, awareness raising, social monitoring and law enforcement.
 By medicalising a condition that we would have until recently considered just part of someone’s personality, the authorities can expand the range of people who require some form of treatment and thus depend on their guardianship.
 The system, for want of a better word, treats us increasingly like children incapable of making rational choices without some official advice.
 It wants us not just to seek their guidance, but to be fully integrated into an invasive human inspection network.
 The more often we require some form of interaction with social and medical services, the more they can monitor every aspect of our private lives and delve into our innermost thoughts.
 Just imagine visiting your GP for a regular checkup, only to be asked not just about your sexuality, but your state of mind via a series of questions that tap into your attitudes about key cultural and philosophical issues.
 What if your GP is required to ascertain not just if you’re gay or straight, but if you have opinions that some may consider homophobic or Islamophic?
-I doubt medical professionals would ask such questions directly, but these subjects may crop up in a discussion about your mental health e.g. Suppose a patient reported feeling depressed because since her old neighbours moved away, she’s the only non-Muslim person left in her street.
+I doubt medical professionals would ask such questions directly, but these subjects may crop up in a discussion about your mental health e.g. Suppose a patient reported feeling depressed because she’s the only non-Muslim person left in her street since her old neighbours moved away.
 Should her GP note her patient’s cultural alienation as a contributing factor to her depressed state of mind or should she consider her patient’s perceived xenophobia as a medical condition in and of itself?
 With the rapid proliferation of recognised personality disorders, it is easy to see how concerns about someone’s mental health can blur into an intrusive investigation of their philosophical outlook on life in a drive to mould people’s behavioural patterns for the greater good of wider society.
 But who gets to decide what is good for society or not?
-Inevitably thisn will fall to a bureaucratic elite of social planners and their army of enforcers in the guise of health visitors, primary school teachers, special needs assistants and social workers.
+Inevitably this task will fall to a bureaucratic elite of social planners and their army of enforcers in the guise of health visitors, primary school teachers, special needs assistants and social workers.